 Through this process, I also refined how to communicate risks more effectively.
 At first, I overcompensated and overcommunicated by enumerating every possible risk in the finest detail with references and alternatives.
 With guidance from the legal team, I massaged my lengthy analysis into shorter point form summaries with concise risk assessments.
 Eventually, in contexts where I had the requisite depth of knowledge, I outlined how the business unit could mitigate these risks, which they greatly appreciated.

-As a user, producer and licensor of copyrighted materials, I assisted the legal team with a diverse set of intellectual property matters.
+Because TVO is a user, producer and licensor of copyrighted materials, I assisted the legal team with a diverse set of intellectual property matters.
 Again, this meant translating my legal expertise into meaningful advice to the business units.
 While preparing for a Fair Dealing presentation to the journalists and producers of TVO’s current affairs programming units, I consulted with them to ensure that I could communicate our fair dealing policy to resonate with their lived experience.
 In addition to drafting licensing agreements and quasi-intellectual property agreements, such as releases, I helped TVO defend the reputation of its trade-mark mascot, the Polkaroo, as Mark Scott appeared in public an pot-smoking variant: the Tokaroo.

 I hoped that the IP intensive would provide real world exposure to how seasoned professionals navigate the intersection of law and business.
 I was not disappointed.
 At TVO, I witnessed how its legal team advises provides strategic guidance to avoid legal action.
 Participating in these discussions shifted my mindset away from legal action as the solution to merely an option.
 Indeed, this perspective imbued TVO’s approach to contracting.
 When revising or drafting new templates, we aimed to reduce contract friction: those provisions and rights that would unnecessarily prolong the negotiation process.
 This way contracts operate as a managerial device and planning document in addition to a legal mechanism to protect TVO’s rights.
 This internship has forever reoriented my conception of contracting